jasn9776/attribution-graph-triage/preregistration.md

 **Reported either way:** the 24-prompt result, and top-1 agreement between the two models across the whole corpus, computed after the run from the per-prompt ReplacementModel values.

+**D3.5 — outcome.
+22-09-2026 7:36PM].**
+Library pruning curve computed on 32 graphs (4 per category, random_state = 0).
+Spearman correlation between the per-graph node-count curve and the library's prune_graph curve: 1.000, 1.000, 1.000, 0.994 at thresholds 0.95, 0.9, 0.8, 0.7 (n = 32 each).
+The node-count curve is used for all corpus graphs.
+Maximum absolute difference from the library, including re-attribution: completeness 9.9×10⁻⁵, replacement 3.4×10⁻⁴ — the latter above the Day 1 noise floor of 5×10⁻⁵.
+Diagnosis: [same-graph difference ___; re-attribution difference ___ on prompt ___].
+[Conclusion: re-attribution noise scales with graph size; noise floor revised to ___ for large graphs. / Fast path diverges from the library on ___.]